mpfr/httpd-plus/README.md

 ## How to install

-`httpd-plus` is a series of consecutive patch files applicable to the lastest `-stable` and `-current` branches.
-Just follow the steps below.
+`httpd-plus` is a series of consecutive patch files which may be applied easily just by following the steps below.

 Make sure your user has sufficient `doas` permissions.
 To start, `cd` into the user's home directory, here `/home/mpfr`.